Adventure Cruises in Lombok

-Typically, Indonesian small boat cruises to Lombok depart from Padang Bai (also called Padangbai and Padang Bay) or Amed, on the island of Bali, or from Labuan Bajo, on the island of Flores.
+Typically, Indonesian small boat cruises to Lombok depart from Padang Bai (also called Padangbai and Padang Bay) or Amed, on the island of Bali or Labuan Bajo, on the island of Flores.

-If your Indonesia cruise leaves from Bali, you will fly into Ngurah Rai International Airport, also known as Denpasar International Airport, on the island of Bali.
-From the airport, you will likely meet your tour operator in the resort town of Sanur, on Bali, about 20 minutes from the airport by Blue Bird Taxi.
-From Sanur, a shuttle will take you to Padang Bai or Amed, approximately two hours north east.
+If your Indonesia cruise leaves Bali, you will fly into Ngurah Rai International Airport, also known as Denpasar International Airport, on the island of Bali.
+You will likely meet your tour operator at the airport in the resort town of Sanur, on Bali, about 20 minutes from the airport by Blue Bird Taxi.
+From Sanur, a shuttle will take you to Padang Bai or Amed, approximately two hours northeast.

-If your Lombok cruise departs from Labuan Bajo, on Flores, you will still fly into Ngurah Rai International Airport, on Bali, and, from there, fly to Flores and your departure point.
+If your Lombok cruise departs from Labuan Bajo, Flores, you will still fly into Ngurah Rai International Airport on Bali and then to Flores and your departure point.

-A hub for travel within Indonesia and all of Southeast Asia, Ngurah Rai International Airport is serviced by most international airlines.
+A hub for travel within Indonesia and Southeast Asia, Ngurah Rai International Airport is serviced by most international airlines.

 Our reservations team can help you book your next adventure cruise to Lombok, Indonesia.
 Contact us today.